 - Hepatitis C, HIV, and sexually transmitted infections (STI)

 - Osteoporosis for women with average risk at age 65

 - Abdominal aortic aneurysm if you smoke or did smoke cigarettes

 - Immunizations are part of routine health care.
 VA encourages all Veterans to discuss the following vaccines with their primary providers to find out which ones may be a healthy choice for you:

-- Lung health: Women Veterans who have been exposed to burn pits or other toxic substances should discuss their respiratory health with their provider teams.
+- Lung health: Women Veterans who have concerns about their respiratory health or airborne hazard exposures should discuss these concerns with their provider teams.

 - Military exposures: Veterans who may have been exposed to chemical, physical, or environmental hazards during military service can read about possible related health conditions.
 Veterans may also want to enroll in the Environmental Health Registry Evaluation for Veterans.
 It is a free, voluntary medical assessment for Veterans who may have been exposed to certain environmental hazards during military service.
 Click here to speak with an Environmental Health Coordinator.

 - Whole Health: Whole Health is VA's cutting-edge approach to care that supports your health and well-being.
 Whole Health centers around what matters to you, not what is the matter with you.
 This means your health team will get to know you as a person, before working with you to develop a personalized health plan based on your values, needs, and goals.
 Whole Health includes complementary and alternative medicine such as meditation, tai chi, yoga, massage, acupuncture, and therapies such as art, music, and equine therapy (therapy that involves activities with horses).